- About us

 The Press Council has considered a complaint about a colour cartoon in pre-war Soviet-style published on the front page in May 2012.
 The page was headed "Smash the rich, save the base" over reports and commentary pieces on the previous night’s Federal Budget.The Council recognised the cartoon’s association of the Prime Minister and Treasurer with the violence of the pre-war Soviet era may have caused deep offence to those who would see such comparisons as grossly inaccurate and unfair.
 On the other hand, many readers were likely to have interpreted the cartoon as being in the tradition of those cartoonists who use deliberate hyperbole to make a strong comment without necessarily intending to be taken literally.

 The Council noted that it does not look favourably on unjustified and offensive imputations of violence, but it also believes robust freedom of expression on political issues is of fundamental importance in the public interest.
 Moreover, the government’s description of its budget was extensively reported in the newspaper and a reader’s letter criticising the cartoon was published.
 On balance, the Council has decided in this particular instance the material did not constitute a clear breach of its principles.
 Accordingly, the complaint was not upheld.

 Adjudication 1562: Nick Green/The Australian (April 2013)

-The Australian Press Council has considered a complaint about a report in The Australian online headed "Europe won't be 'lectured' by Julia Gillard, EC chief Jose Manuel Barroso has said".
+The Press Council has considered a complaint about a report in The Australian online headed "Europe won't be 'lectured' by Julia Gillard, EC chief Jose Manuel Barroso has said".
 The second sentence under the headline put the word “lectured” in double inverted commas.

-The Council has concluded that the words “has said” and the single inverted commas around the word ‘lectured’ in the headline, along with the double inverted commas around the word “lectured” in the article itself, inaccurately indicated that Mr Barroso had actually used the word “lectured”.
-The relevant transcript shows that although he said the EU was “certainly not coming here to receive lessons from nobody” he did not use the word “lectured” and did not mention Ms Gillard or Australia.
+The Council has concluded the words “has said” and the single inverted commas around the word ‘lectured’ in the headline, along with the double inverted commas around the word “lectured” in the article itself, inaccurately indicated Mr Barroso actually used the word “lectured”.
+The relevant transcript shows although he said the EU was “certainly not coming here to receive lessons from nobody”, he neither used the word “lectured” nor did he mention Ms Gillard or Australia.
 The Council has frequently emphasised the importance of accuracy in the use of quotations.
 Accordingly, the complaint was upheld.

 Adjudication 1561: Nick Green/The Daily Telegraph (April 2013)

 The Press Council has upheld a complaint about part of a report in the online version of The Daily Telegraph of comments by the head of the European Commission at the G20 Summit in 2012.
 The article was headed “PM Julia Gillard 'slapped down' at G20 summit by the President of the European Commission Jose Manuel Barroso” and the opening sentence said: "The PM has been publicly slapped down at the G20 summit by the President of the European Commission for lecturing Europe on how to solve its economic crisis.”
-The following sentence referred to “an embarrassing swipe at the PM”.
+The following sentence referred to “an embarrassing swipe at the PM.”